 Tax deductibility

 For South African taxpayers: You may claim up to 10% of your income1 in a given tax year from SARS as a charitable donation.
 To do this, you simply specify the Foundation’s PBO number on your tax return: 930052029.
-You will be issued a Section 18A tax certificate once we receive your donation – please make sure that we have your up to date residential / tax address for this purpose (you can update your details when making your donation).
+You will be issued a Section 18A tax certificate once we receive your donation – please make sure that we have your up-to-date details for this purpose (you can update your details when making your donation).

 Preferential tax treatment is granted to organisations established for the benefit of the general public, which have been approved by the Tax Exempt Unit as Public Benefit Organisations (“PBOs”) – such as the GSB Foundation.
 The main tax benefits available to PBOs are that they are fully exempt from paying income tax if they carry on no or limited trading activities.
 PBOs are also exempted from the payment of capital gains tax when disposing of an asset, provided that the asset was not used to carry on business or trading activities.
 Approved PBOs are also exempt from the payment of transfer duty when acquiring immovable property, provided the property is used solely or substantially to carry on public benefit activities.
 PBOs are also exempt from donations tax and dividends tax.
 Individuals can make donations to PBOs without paying donations tax or capital gains tax.